The Italian Riviera Yacht Charter Guide | Portofino

 Following the fall of Napoleon, Liguria was absorbed into the Kingdom of Savoy and Sardinia, one of the many kingdoms and principalities that were to form unified Italy.
 That came with the victory of Garibaldi and his army in 1861, when the Duchy of Genoa became the Italian region of Liguria.

 Liguria is undoubtedly one of the world's best charter destinations.
-Boatbookings knows the region and boats, and can find you the ideal charter yacht, be it bareboat, crewed, sail, motor or catamaran.
+Boatbookings' Charter Experts know the region, boats and Captains, and can find you the ideal charter yacht; be it a luxury crewed motor yacht, a crewed catamaran or a bareboat sailboat.